Marengo County, Alabama: Places of interest

 Marengo County is home to the Alabama Rural Heritage Center and Chickasaw State Park.
 The Tombigbee River and Black Warrior River form portions of the western and northern county borders and provide recreational opportunities.
 Marengo County has 28 sites listed on the National Register of Historic Places, one of which is also a National Historic Landmark.
 Additionally, 19 sites are listed on the Alabama Register of Landmarks and Heritage.

-Government
+Politics

 Like the rest of the Black Belt, Marengo County leans Democratic.
 However, it often produces narrow margins for winning candidates; no presidential candidate has won more than 54% of the vote in Marengo since Richard Nixon in 1972.
-In 2020, Donald Trump lost the county by only 105 votes.
+In 2020, Donald Trump lost the county by only 145 votes.
+Trump would win it during his successful third bid for the White House in 2024.